timsolov/ms-users/app/usecase/retry_confirm/README.md

 # Retry to send confirmation email for new user

 This usecase is useful when user wants to resend confirmation email on registration process.
+Also this usecase depends on `create_emailpass_identity` usecase because repeats sending email confirmation of recently created identity.

 ## TODO
 - Rate limit for new requests